askmike/gekko/docs/internals/server_api.md

  - [Actual Gekko instance](./architecture.md)
  - A nodejs server that:
    - starts and manages gekkos
-   - broadcasts all updates to all gekkos
+   - broadcasts all updates from all gekkos and tracks their overall state
    - has API calls to query and manage historical data (by importing more for example)
  - [A web UI (vue frontend project)](./gekko_ui.md)